 (2) Subsection (1) applies to agreements that took effect before the commencement of the Casino (Burswood Island) Agreement Amendment Act 1997 as well as to those that take effect after that commencement.

-[Section 3A inserted by No. 20 of 1997 s.
+[Section 3A inserted: No. 20 of 1997 s.
 5.]

 4. Agreement ratified and implementation authorised